drmowinckels/drmowinckels.github.io/content/blog/2024/08-01_positron/index.md

 With all the possible extensions, you can also make sure it works the way *you* want it to work.
 *Most* of the extensions for VScode work in Positron, but not all.
 It all depends if the developer of the extension also made it available on [Open VSX](images/https://open-vsx.org/).
 I'll go through some of the extensions I'm using.

 #### [Raindbow CSV](images/https://open-vsx.org/extension/mechatroner/rainbow-csv)

 This extension is great for viewing CSV files in a more readable way.
-This is a must have extensions for anyone who works with CSV files.
+It is a must have extensions for anyone who works with CSV files.
 It's a great way to quickly see what's in the file, and it's much easier to read than the default CSV viewer.
 Each column's content is colored differently, which makes it easier to read.
 Very convenient!